-Failure to follow this warning could result in personal injury or death.
+Failure to properly seal duct could result in personal injury or death.

-Do NOT draw return air from inside a closet or utility room where furnace is located.
+Do NOT draw return air from inside a closet or utility room.
 Return air duct MUST be sealed to furnace casing.

 Installation

 NOTE: Design and install the air distribution system to comply with Air Conditioning Contractors of America manuals and/or NFPA pamphlets 90A and 90B or other approved methods that conform to local codes and good trade practices.